 You can also design your OWN shirt using any font on your computer.

 I created the Ghost Host, Mortals, and Poem images and am happy to share them with you.
+Just hop on over to our Free Cricut Downloads Page.
+You can download them for FREE HERE.

 You just download then pull into the Cricut Design space.
 Before you cut click all the layers and click ATTACH, that way they all cut at the same time in their original place.